Skip to content

 One press to activate.
 Press again to pause.
 Skipper is in control.

-Lidar-based localization holds position under bridges, in locks and through jamming or spoofing, the maneuver finishes either way.
+Lidar-based localization holds course under bridges, in locks and through jamming or spoofing.
+Redundancy is safety.

 Autonomy, gradually earned.